eriktorsner/wp-bootstrap/README.md

 ## Snapshots

-The wp-snapshot command saves a snapshot of (almost) all settings in the WordPress options table.
-The file is saved in bootstrap/config/snapshots.
+The wp-snapshots command is a utility to help developers determine which options to include in a project. wp-snapshots core function is to save a snapshot of (almost) all settings in the WordPress options table.
+The file is saved in folder bootstrap/config/snapshots.
 The idea is that a snapshot can be later be compared, with the current values in the options table or between two snapshots.
 This can be used as a tool to quickly identify which options that are modified and need to go into the WP-CFM configuration.

 Besides an actual snapshot of the options table, a snapshot also contains an optional comment, creation date, environment as stated in localsettings and the host name of the computer that the snapshot was created on.